*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 - Mix together the egg yolks, 1 tin of dulche de leche and vanilla.
 Set aside.

-- In a large saucepan add the sugar, salt, milk & cream.
+- In a large saucepan add the sugar, salt, milk, vanilla pod & cream.
 Stir to combine and heat on medium heat until just below boiling.

 - Pour 1/2 the heated milk mixture into the egg mix and stir to combine.
 Place egg mixture back into saucepan with remaining milk mixture and heat until it thickens and the mixture coats the back of a spoon.